11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Identify relevant sources for the project, including articles, documentation, talks, and games.
 - Detail how these sources have informed your practical work and influenced your approach.
 ```
+I have identified a few key challenges I will likely face while developing this project;

-- Story Driven FPS
+Creating a Story Driven FPS
-- Both playing other story-driven games as well as reading articles about them will give me an understanding of how they are designed, as well as the reception surrounding the game at the time and whether people enjoy it.
+I feel the best way to go about creating a story driven First-Person shooter will be by playing other story-driven games as well as reading articles about them to give me an understanding of how they are designed as well as the reception surrounding the games at the time and whether people enjoy them.

 ---

-- How to deal with multiplayer in Unreal
+Multiplayer in Unreal
-- I will be using both Youtube Videos and documentation to learn how to create Multiplayer.
+I have not dealt with Multiplayer in Unreal Engine before, so to learn how to create multiplayer, I will look at both YouTube videos and Unreal documentation to get a good understanding on how to get it working.

 ---

-- Publishing for Steam.
-Working with the Steamworks API
+Publishing for Steam
-- I need to make sure I am compliant with Valve's Terms and Conditions and Service Agreements as a publishing platform.
+Depending on how the project goes, I may be publishing my game to the Steamworks API.
+If this is the case, then I must ensure that I am am compliant with Valve's terms & conditions and service agreements as a publishing platform.
 So I need to follow the API guidelines.

 ## Game Sources